An American’s Guide to Hosting Thanksgiving in Paris

 Disposable Turkey Pans

-I do not recommend using disposable aluminum pans for your turkey, because last year the bottom split on mine, causing the juice to leak out everywhere all over me and the kitchen floor.
-However, if you need one, both Thanksgiving in Paris and the Real McCoy sell them (links above).
+I do not recommend using disposable aluminum pans for your turkey, because last year the bottom split on mine, causing the juice to leak out all over me and the kitchen floor.
+However, if you need one the Real McCoy sells them (link above).

 Measure your oven before buying a pan or even ordering a turkey!
 Parisian ovens tend to run small, so you really do need to take this into consideration…